 Making professional connections is an essential part of the job search process and is also important when building your personal brand.
 Although you can’t physically attend networking events right now, you still can form meaningful connections for business and career growth virtually.
-Networking online requires the same amount of time and effort as if you were in-person.
+Networking online requires the same amount of time and effort as if you were in person.
 To help you get started, here are tips for strategically building your network from home.

 Clean up your candidate portfolio

 When was the last time you updated your resume or LinkedIn profile?
 You should be making frequent changes to both.
 During this lockdown period, take time to make any necessary edits whether it be a recent job change, a job promotion, furthering your education, a new skill you’ve learned, or maybe it’s a certification or award you’ve earned.
-Any changes in your career life should be reflected on your profile.
+Any changes in your career life should be reflected in your profile.
 Also, your resume and LinkedIn profile should contain the same information.
-Consistency is key, the last thing you want to do is confuse a recruiter or hiring manager when they're comparing the two.
+Consistency is key, the last thing you want to do is confuse a recruiter or hiring manager when they’re comparing the two.